dougeby/IntuneDocs/intune/certificates-symantec-configure.md

     d.
 Click Download root certificate to download the Trusted Root Certificate.

-2. Create a Trusted Certificate Profile in the Intune administration portal.
+2. Create a Trusted Certificate Profile in the Intune administration portal:

     a.
 Sign in to the [Azure portal](https://portal.azure.com) using Intune tenant admin credentials and search for Intune resources.